-How to Remotely Care for My Senior Parent
+How Can I Remotely Care for My Senior Mom or Dad?

 Living far from your aging parent makes it hard to oversee their care.
 When you’re not able to physically be present to take care of your loved one, navigating and managing care seems nearly impossible.
 You’re not there each day to evaluate their health or comfort level for yourself.
 You probably feel like you’re often in the dark about how they’re really doing.